DaiwikDev/AI-Surveilance-System/README.md

 ## Installation

-Download github files into the Arduino IDE sketch folder, removing `-master` from the application folder name.
-Select the required ESP-CAM board using `CAMERA_MODEL_` in `appGlobals.h` unless using the one of the defaults:
+Download github files into the Arduino IDE sketch folder Select the required ESP-CAM board using `CAMERA_MODEL_` in `appGlobals.h` unless using the one of the defaults:
 * ESP32 Cam board - `CAMERA_MODEL_AI_THINKER`
 * Freenove ESP32S3 Cam board - `CAMERA_MODEL_ESP32S3_EYE`